International Foundation Year - Accounting and Finance

 A group of students chatting around a table

-This study route is designed to introduce international students to higher education while experiencing life abroad in the UK.
+This study route is designed to introduce international students to higher education while experiencing life in the UK.
 It aims to prepare you with a deeper understanding of academic culture that will allow you to flourish in your chosen degree studies.

 Year of entry